Breast Cancer: a Breast Surgeon’s PerspectiveApril 16, 2021

 “I think we all appreciate the magnitude of the problem with breast cancer in the United States, but the good news is that death rates have been decreasing pretty significantly over the last decade or two,” she said, opening this month’s Be Informed Lecture.

 Dr. Busch-Devereaux is the Chief of Breast Surgery, Huntington Hospital, Northwell Health.
 Breast surgeons do more than simply operate: they also manage screening and monitoring—particularly for high risk patients—and work closely with plastic surgeons and oncologists to ensure optimal results for their patients.
 She joined NYBRA Patient Empowerment Program Director Mollie Sugarman for a conversation on where we are and where we’re going when it comes to breast cancer detection and treatment.
-Read on for highlights from her presentation or watch the whole discussion here.

 The vast majority of risk factors for breast cancer are out of our control.